imsskiran/imsskiran.github.io/_posts/2020-12-29-forecasting-at-scale.md

 <h3>The Scale</h3>
 ---
 <br>
-Let's define the "scale" that is being addressed in this post.
-In our forecasting setup, the challenge is to tackle the sheer volume of time-series variables and the associated variety and data quality issues.
-In real-world problems, the number of time-series variables can range from tens of tens to tens of thousands to tens of millions.
-The "scale" being addressed here is the theoretical approach for model selection and interpretation for each variable.
-The engineering aspect of practically doing it using a distributed computing system shall be addressed in a different post in future.
+Tackling the sheer volume of time-series variables and the associated variety and data quality issues remain as the significant challenge in forecasting problems.
+The number of time-series variables can range from tens of tens to tens of thousands to tens of millions.
+This post addresses the scale of devising an appropriate framework to train and interpret models for each variable when there are several variables.
+The scale of engineering a distributed computing system for fast and efficient model training shall be addressed in a different post in future.

 The brute force approach is to use an AutoMLesque time-series forecasting package for all variables.
 Such a package would select the best performing model for each variable and doing so would have solved only half the problem.
 Often, accuracy alone is not sufficient to justify interpretability of models.
-So, what are the feasible alternatives? - let's replicate the cinematic music production technique.
+A robust forecasting framework has to embody accuracy as well as interpretability.
+To build one, data scientists can replicate the cinematic music production technique.

 <h3>The technique</h3>
 ---
 <br>
-First, a theme song is produced to be the signature music associated to the overall story.
-Then specific tracks are produced for prominent locations or characters in the story.
+In cinematic music production, a theme song is composed to be the signature music associated to the overall story.
+Specific tracks are composed for prominent locations or characters in the story.
 For each scene, the music will be a mix of theme song and character/ location tracks.
+The duration of score will not scale proportionally with the duration of movie.
+To replicate this technique, Data Scientists need to identify the theme of the forecasting problem at hand and classify time-series variables as a few characters.

-The theme of a forecasting problem can be defined by answering the following questions:
+The theme of the forecasting problem can be defined by answering the following questions:
 <ul>
 	<li>Meaningful history</li>
 	<li>Zeroes vs Missing values</li>